 The Shadowing program is administered by the Med Careers office in the Faculty of Medicine.
 Med Careers offer the names of physicians who students can shadow and students are matched to the Disciplines of their choice.
 Shadowing experiences begin in October for Phase 2 students and January for Phase 1 students.
 Students are typically matched with physicians for one-month periods and shadowing usually occurs on Tuesday afternoons when students do not have any other scheduled academic responsibilities.

 The "Early Clinical Experience" is a shadowing placement in which the medical students each spend four (4) Wednesday afternoons over a twelve week period (September-November) shadowing a family physician in their clinic to observe the breadth and complexity of practice and develop an early connection with patient care.
-This year, the ECE will take place virtually.
-There will be 10 groups of 8 learners times 4 sessions each.
-Each group will be placed with a faculty member and an R2 for each session.

 The “Community Visit” is a two-week rural experience focusing primarily on the Community Health aspects of community.
 The clinical importance of these health aspects are then emphasized during two days spent with a family physician in their clinic.